hydrus logo

 The bdelky function deletes a key from the current root in the file associated with the btact context pointer.
 The key, a character string, is passed via the pointer in key.
 If the key does not exist, bdelky returns the error code QNOKEY. bdelky returns zero on successful deletion of a key.

 If bdelky is called with a key value of NULL, the delete operation will act against the current key, as selected by bfndky, bnxtky or bprvky operations.
 This capability is designed to allow deletion of a duplicate key, presumably based on other, application managed, attributes.
-Note that this capability is prohibited when duplicate keys exist and the index has been opened shared.
-Exclusive access must be gained via btlock function in this case.

 A non-zero return from bdelky indicates an error occurred during the key deletion process.